ps2cnc/ps2cnc/README.md

 G1 X12.7000 Y25.4000
 ```

 A bit of a purist view of what the g-code should have been.
-I mentioned that because you can change the speed on the fly you can use only G0 or only G1 and for whatever reason jscut only uses G1.
+I mentioned that because you can change the speed on the fly in g-code so you can use only G0 or only G1 and for whatever reason jscut only uses G1.
 The language references imply that G0 is for rapid movement (as in not cutting through material) and G1 is a cut motion.
 And you can have separate G0 and G1 feed values, setting each once or rarely and going back and forth.
 More on this later.

 ```
 G0 X12.7000 Y25.4000   moveto X Y